About Kaikana

 Musician, cellist… and teacher by accident.

-Yes, you read that right: by accident.
+Yes, by accident.

 But life has a sense of humor.
-Shortly after finishing college, the principal of a nearby school mentioned they urgently needed a music teacher.
+Shortly after graduating, the principal of a nearby school mentioned they urgently needed a music teacher.
 My first response?
 A polite “no thanks.”
 But, two days later, with my bank account running on fumes, I thought, “Why not give it a shot?
 I can survive for a year.”

 It was weeks of late nights, writing and composing while my girlfriend gave me that look—”Really?
 Another night without Netflix?”
 But it was so worth it.
 The kids’ energy, from picking roles to every single rehearsal, was absolute magic.